sonertari/SSLproxy/README.md

 	  [up:divertport [ua:divertaddr ra:returnaddr]]
 	  [(targetaddr targetport|sni sniport|natengine)]

-The syntax of one line proxyspecs is the same as the command line proxyspecs, except for the leading `ProxySpec` keyword:
+The syntax of one line proxyspecs is the same as the syntax of command line proxyspecs, except for the leading `ProxySpec` keyword:

 	ProxySpec (tcp|ssl|http|https|pop3|pop3s|smtp|smtps|autossl)
 	  listenaddr listenport